 From the results in the table, it can be seen that the green technology innovation of 244 cities in 2011-2019 showed significant at 99% confidence level, the Moran's I in 2010 was significant at 95% confidence level, and the Moran's I in 10 years was greater than 0, indicating that carbon dioxide showed a positive spatial correlation in all places.
-In order to better see the interregional green technology innovation aggregation, this paper draws the local Moran's I is mainly distributed in the first and third quadrants, indicating that China's green technology innovation currently has a significant local spatial aggregation feature in geographical space.
-And it mainly presents high-high agglomeration and low-low agglomeration.
+In order to better see the interregional green technology innovation aggregation, this paper draws the local Moran's I scatter plot of green technology innovation in 2019, as shown in Figure 2.
+The Moran's I is mainly distributed in the first and third quadrants, indicating that China's green technology innovation currently has a significant local spatial aggregation feature in geographical space.
+In addition, it mainly presents high-high agglomeration and low-low agglomeration.
 It can be seen from the results in the table that from 2011 to 2019, the green technology innovation of 244 cities is significant at 99% confidence level, the Moran's I in 2010 is significant at 95% confidence level, and the Moran's I in 10 years is greater than 0.
 It means that carbon dioxide shows a positive spatial correlation in different places.
 In order to better see the interregional green technology innovation aggregation, this paper draws the local Moran's I scatter plot of green technology innovation in 2019, as shown in Figure 1.
 The Moran's I is mainly distributed in the first and third quadrants, indicating that China's green technology innovation currently has a significant local spatial aggregation feature in geographical space.
-And it mainly presents high-high agglomeration and low-low agglomeration.
+And it mainly presents high-high agglomeration and lowlow agglomeration.